 (4) As an owner of mineral and royalty interests, the Company's access to information concerning activity and operations of its royalty and mineral interests is limited.
-As a result, the Company estimated May and June 2024 data with volumes projected from prior well production and pricing based on public pricing data adjusted for expense information.
+As a result, the Company estimated May August and June September 2024 data with volumes projected from prior well production and pricing based on public pricing data adjusted for expense information. production.

-The results of operations for the Minerals Management segment were as follows for the three and six months ended June 30:
+The results of operations for the Minerals Management segment were as follows for the three and six nine months ended June September 30: